ECONOMICS ALUMNI PROFILES

 Besa DEDA (BEc Hons ’97).

 Deda decided on a career in economics while at high school.
 Following her economics degree she worked for the Colonial Group for three years.
 She then worked at the Commonwealth Bank for seven years in economist and strategist roles associated with equities, foreign exchange and fixed interest.
-In early 2008, at the age of 32, Deda was appointed Chief Economist at St. George Bank – just as the most serious financial crisis since the Great Depression was taking hold.
+In early 2008, Deda was appointed Chief Economist at St. George Bank – just as the most serious financial crisis since the Great Depression was taking hold.
 At the time, she was the youngest and only female holding such a position in Australia.
 Deda serves on the Executive Committee of the Australian Business Economists’ Association and has long been a regular media commentator on economic and financial issues, including on ABC TV, Sky News and in The Australian.
 She also holds a Masters degree in Applied Finance from Macquarie University.
 Photograph courtesy of B. Deda.

 Bill EVANS (BEc Hons ’73).